Should I save or invest my money?

-If you’re not sure whether you should save or invest, the answer is probably both.
-It all depends on your goals and your financial situation.
-This guide covers the basics to help you plan out your finances for short term savings and long term investment.
+Wondering whether you should save or invest?
+The answer depends on your goals and your financial situation.
+This guide will help you work out how to go about building up your savings and the best way to invest money.
+It also covers the basics of planning out your finances for short term savings and long term investment.

 - What’s the difference between saving and investing?

 - Are you ready to invest?

 - A look at some goals – save or invest?